Show an aluminum can. Discuss what students know

 the graphs and the types of information that each shows.)
 A sample of

-graph is on the right:
+graph is below.

 Have each student look at the line plot and write several things

 that the graph shows.
 Students should note the range of numbers on